bcwhite-code/brians-blueprints/self-building-spacex.md

 of material to space to produce the same amount, and you'll need a lot (like tens of thousands) of scaffolding just for the space mall.

-In this same space will be the main science factory, so keep that in mind as it'll probably need *hundreds* of thousands of scaffolding to complete.
+In this same space will be the main science factory so keep that in mind as it'll probably need *hundreds* of thousands of scaffolding to complete.

 Personally, I don't use trains or city blocks in space because everything is planned to produce specific outputs but it can be done that way.

+At this point, it's probably best to return to Nauvis and beef up the production there.

+When ready, return to Calidus orbit and start building a real science factory.
+It'll likely require having a large amount of many resources transported by bulk rocket with another bringing in the rest using an Off-World Supply.
+My personal factory has 12 bulk landing pads.

+Other planets will have to be colonized to get Iridite, Holminite, Beryl, and Vitamilange, either processed locally or shipped raw for processing on Nauvis.
+The Vulcanite and Cryonite words might need one or two more processing blocks there, too (with added power to boot).

+There are no blueprints for the processing of these new raw resources -- they're part of the challenge that is Space Exploration.

 ## Blocks